UCaNLabUMB/SDR_Tutorials/Documentation/SDR_Hardware.md

   * The actual Tx and Rx carrier frequency values will be set in the UHD blocks.
   * You can select to show RF frequencies in the GUI while the flowgraph is running, but we have set this to the default by setting the _Show RF Freq_ property to _Yes_.
 * When opening the **UHD: USRP Sink** and **UHD: USRP Source** blocks, there is not much that needs to be changed in the General settings.
 In this tab, you will only need to set the _Device Address_ property to the serial address that was determined from the _uhd\_find\_devices_ call.
 We also set the _Sync_ property to _No Sync_.
 The _samp\_rate_ variable should already be assigned to the Samp Rate property.
-  * Make sure to include quotes and use the format shown below for the address property (i.e., "serial=\[address number\]").
+  * Make sure to include quotes and use the format shown below for the address property (i.e., `"serial=<address number>"`).
   * For USRP devices connected via Ethernet, _serial_ would be replaced with _addr_ and the value would be the USRP's IP address.
 * The second image below shows the _RF Options_ properties for the USRP source and Sink blocks.
 Here, we have set both _Center Frequency_ values to 915MHz so that our transmitter and receiver are aligned.
-We have also defined _Channel Gain_ settings and the _Antenna_ location (recall the physical antenna connections shown in the earlier image of the hardware setup.)
+We have also defined _Channel Gain_ settings and the _Antenna_ location.
+  * Recall the physical antenna connections shown in the earlier image of the hardware setup.

 ![UHD Source and Sink Properties](https://github.com/UCaNLabUMB/SDR_Tutorials/blob/main/Documentation/Images/03_Hardware/GRHardware_01_03.png)